-Lune Valley Community Beekeepers is a charitable incorporated organisation whose objectives are to:
+Lune Valley Beekeepers is a charitable incorporated organisation with members around the Lune and Lancaster area.
+The bee club’s objectives are to:

 - Promote the craft of keeping of honey bees